hoehermann/purple-signald/README.md

   * Emoji reactions are displayed
   * Stickers can be displayed if GDK headers were available at build-time and a [GDK webp pixbuf loader](https://github.com/aruiz/webp-pixbuf-loader) is present in the system at run-time.
 Stickers are not animated.
+  * It is possible to leave a Signal group by leaving the Pidgin chat (close the window) after removing it from the Pidgin buddy list.

 * Additional features contributed by [Hermann Kraus](https://github.com/herm/):